madelynrr/monster_shop_part_1/README.md

 <code>rails db:{drop,create,migrate,seed}</code>

-Create a new heroku app and connect to your local monster shop repository with:
+Create a new [heroku](https://id.heroku.com/login) app and connect to your local monster shop repository with:

 <code>heroku git:remote -a your_heroku_app_name</code>

-Deploy app from heroku.
+Deploy Monster Shop from heroku.